AdamLounsbury/PyCiphers/README.md

 # Ciphers
 Presented here are a variety of cryptographic ciphers, each with encryption and decryption ability.

 Each cipher accepts a string and encrypts/decrypts that string using a key.
-The user may choose to use a randomly generated encryption key by providing 'random' as the key.
+The user may choose to use a randomly generated encryption key by inputting 'random' as the key.

 Implemented ciphers include:
 * Caesar cipher